Footprints

 - The overview of your shared CO₂ footprints (and time periods) can be found in the Footprint menu under ‘shared CO₂ footprints’.

-Tip: Do you want to update a shared CO₂‑footprint?
+- Do you want to update a published CO₂‑footprint?
 First use the Stop sharing button on the CO₂‑footprint page and then share the CO₂‑footprint again with the Share CO₂‑footprint button.